Halloween Moon | What's the Moon Phase This Halloween?

 The origin of Halloween can be traced back to Samhain (pronounced SOW-in, which rhymes with COW-in), which was an ancient Celtic festival that was celebrated to mark the end of harvesttime.
 It was also the end of their year and the beginning of the new year, so it was “in between” the two years.
 The spirits of the dead wandered around during this time in the moonlight.
 See more about the origins of Halloween traditions.

-The Full Moon on Halloween
+What’s The Moon Phase for Halloween 2019?

 Despite all the creative Halloween full Moon pictures, this is not a common occurrence and only happens every 18 to 19 years!